Bryan Reynolds Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in the league.
+- The Padres pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres' 3.84 team ERA ranks seventh across all league pitching staffs.

-- Padres pitchers combine to surrender 110 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Padres pitchers combine to give up 114 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- In his most recent time out on Wednesday, the righty went six scoreless innings against the Toronto Blue Jays while surrendering four hits.
+- In his last outing on Thursday against the Toronto Blue Jays, the left-hander threw five innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.